 In a typical year the monsoon rains peter out in October and the high season for tourism begins.
 November till April sees the most accomodating weather for guests to Thailand.
 During these months the humidity has been cleared from the preceding monsoon.
 There is now low rainfall, sunny skies and the temperature flirts with 30°C.

 June to September sees the full onset of the monsoon.
-Often the mornings begin clear and sunny.
-However, even before the heat has chance to build up, dark clouds are rolling in accompanied with strong gusts of wind.
+Mornings often begin clear and sunny, however, even before the heat has chance to build up, dark clouds are rolling in accompanied with strong gusts of wind.
 Wild, exciting storms are commonplace with heavy precipitation.
 Whereas this weather is not good for tourism, the locals seem indifferent, enjoying the cool respite before the cycle starts over.

-Khuraburi and Phang Nga province -- same, same but different
+Khuraburi & Phang Nga province -- same, same but different

 Although the seasonal gyrations remain roughly the same across the entire nation, there are of course regional differences based upon location within the country and local geography.